 The University accepts baccalaureate credits from institutions that are fully accredited by the appropriate regional accrediting association.
-Credits, completed with a grade of C or higher, must be applicable to a degree program offered by the University.
-(Acceptance varies from program to program.)
+Credits, completed with a grade of C- or higher, must be applicable to a degree program offered by the University.
+(Acceptance varies from program to program).
 Departments may require applicants to repeat outdated courses and/or course work completed more than seven calendar years earlier.

 A special agreement between Delaware Technical & Community College, Delaware State University, and the University of Delaware guarantees transferability of certain courses among the three institutions.
-For more information, see the online Transfer of Credit Matrix at http://www.central.dtcc.edu/matrix, or consult the Admissions Office, department office, or your college advisement center.
+For more information, see the online Transfer of Credit Matrix at www.central.dtcc.edu/matrix, or consult the Admissions Office.

-Transfer students are required to complete their last 30 credits at the University of Delaware.
-Work completed elsewhere is not included in the overall scholastic index used to determine eligibility for graduation; candidates for the baccalaureate degree must achieve at least a 2.0 grade-point index for work taken at this university.
+Transfer students are required to complete a minimum 30 of the last 36 credit hours, full or part-time, at the University of Delaware.
+Work completed elsewhere is not included in the overall scholastic index used to determine eligibility for graduation; candidates for the baccalaureate degree must achieve at least a 2.0 grade point index for work taken at this University.